Siyum HaShas: Process

 With 2,711 pages in the Talmud, one Daf Yomi cycle takes about 7 years, 5 months.
 The completion of each tractate is typically celebrated with a small siyum, and the completion of the entire cycle is celebrated at an event known as the Siyum HaShas.

 Daf Yomi can be studied alone, with a chavrusa (study partner), in a daily shiur (class) led by a rabbi or teacher, via a telephone shiur, CD-ROM, or audio and online resources.
 Typically, Daf Yomi shiurim are held in synagogues, yeshivas, and offices.
 They also take place in the United States Senate, Wall Street board rooms, and on the Long Island Rail Road, in the last car of two commuter trains departing Far Rockaway at 7:51 am and 8:15 am, respectively, for Manhattan.
 Daf Yomi shiurim have been piped into the in-flight sound system of El Al flights.
 A typical Daf Yomi shiur lasts one hour.
 Participants study the text together with the commentary of Rashi.

 The Schottenstein Edition of the Babylonian Talmud, an English-language translation and interpretation published in 73 volumes between 1990 and 2004 by ArtScroll, has been credited with significantly increasing the number of English-language participants in the Daf Yomi program.
 The Schottenstein Talmud has also been translated into Hebrew.
 Additional resources to assist those endeavoring to complete the cycle for the first time are audiotapes, online websites, and iPods preloaded with lectures covering every page of the Talmud.
 The Dafyomi Advancement Forum, founded by Kollel Iyun Hadaf in 1996, is a free resource center offering English-language translations, outlines, charts, analyses and lectures on every daf, as well as answers to any question by email.
 Meoros HaDaf HaYomi, founded in 1999, disseminates a weekly Daf Yomi study sheet in both Hebrew and English available by email and regular mail.
 It has recorded shiurim on the daf on CD-ROM in English, Hebrew, Yiddish, and French.

-Siyum HaShas program
+Siyum HaShas Programs

 As with any siyum, the Siyum HaShas is both an end and a beginning.
 Dozens and even hundreds of Gedolei Torah (Torah leaders) attend each Siyum HaShas.
 A distinguished Rav is honored with the recital of the last topic on the last page of Talmud and the saying of the Hadran ("We will return") prayer.
 The Rav then delivers a scholarly lecture.
 Another honoree begins the new Daf Yomi cycle with the recital of the first topic on the first page of Talmud.
 Other rabbis are invited to deliver speeches on the Talmud and on the significance of the event.
 A special Kaddish, the Kaddish Hagadol, is also said.
 The program is rounded out with spirited singing and dancing.